VenkataTarunKumarMavillapalli/Google-Project-Management-Capstone-Project/README.md

 Google Project Management Capstone Project

 Overview
 Sauce & Spoon was my capstone project for the Google Project Management course.
-During the project I:
+During the project

 Analyzed project documents and supporting materials to identify project requirements, evaluate stakeholders and problem-solve.